bodrick/awesome/TOPICS.md

 *   [FreshRSS/FreshRSS](https://github.com/FreshRSS/FreshRSS) - A free, self-hostable aggregator…
 *   [GetStream/Winds](https://github.com/GetStream/Winds) - A Beautiful Open Source RSS & Podcast App Powered by Getstream.io
 *   [Jackett/Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers
+*   [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
+A new sound of an old instrument.

 ## starred-repositories